disco4now/ArmmiteF407VGT/README.md

 The STM32CubeIDE project is directory ArmmiteF407VGT.
-This should be placed in your STM32CubeIDE workspace. e.g. workspace/ArmmiteF407VGT and opened and compiled using STM32CubeIDE.
+This should be placed in your STM32CubeIDE workspace. e.g. workspace/ArmmiteF407VGT and opened and compiled using STM32CubeIDE ver 1.9.0.
 Use GCC 10.3-2021.10 to ensure the CCRAM is not exceeded.
 The later version seem to use more CCRAM
 A compiled binary version is under the the binaries directory.
 A user manual for MMBasic on the STM32F407VGT is under the docs directory.

 Change list from V5.07.00

+V5.07.02b0:
+Armmite F407xGT6 5.07.02 Beta 0
+Support for STM32F407xGT6 chips with 1 Meg Flash.i.e STM32F407VGT6 100 pin, STM32F407ZGT6 144 pin, WeAct STM32F405RGT 64 pin.
+The Adfruit Feather STM32F405RGT 64 pin with 12MHz clock is also supported.
+The firmware now optimised for speed rather than size.
+OPTIONS are moved back into flash so not dependent on RTC battery.
+SAVED VARS are moved back into flash so not dependent on RTC battery.
+Both will now be reset to default when new firmware is loaded.

+Command Line Buffer moved to RTC Ram (first 1K)
+If there is no RTC battery the command line buffer can contain rubbish.
+OPTION RESET will clear the options and also the Command Line Buffer.
+RTC Ram is also cleared with an MMBasic RESET.

+LIBRARY is now an additional 128K flash section separate to program memory and does not rely on the SPI Windbond flash chip.
+LIBRARY RESTORE will restore any existing library after OPTION RESET.
+MM.INFO(DEVICETYPE) added.
+Returns "Feather" for Adfruit feather else ""

+OPTION Fn5-9 added.
+LINE AA command added
+LINE GRAPH command added
+LINE PLOT command added
+MATH CROSSING() added
+MATH CRC12 added
+MATH POWER added
+MATH SHIFT added

+SORT command enhanced as per Picomites.
+Other enhancements/fixes as per Armmite F407 5.07.02 Beta 3/4

 V5.07.02a1:
 Fixed path to STM32F407VGT_FLASH.ld in .cproject to make it relative ..\STM32F407VGT_FLASH.ld